-- For a minor foster youth, a SSCM may receive health information for treatment.
-However, if the minor foster youth has a right to consent to the treatment, then the SSCM must have an authorization from the patient or patient's representative. - A SSCM includes county social workers, foster care public health nurses, or licensed clinical social workers.
+- For a minor foster youth, a SSCM may receive health information for treatment. - A SSCM includes county social workers, foster care public health nurses, or licensed clinical social workers.
 Health information received by the SSCM may only be further disclosed for the purpose of treatment of the minor foster youth.